 Let’s start our roundup of the 15 early signs of pregnancy:

 1. Secondary Amenorrhea

 What is secondary amenorrhea?
-According to WebMD, it’s when your normal menstrual cycles stop for at least 3 months when you’re getting a regular period.
-For those with irregular period, it’s when your cycle stops for 6 months.
+According to WebMD, it’s when your regular menstrual cycles stop for at least three months when you’re getting a regular period.
+For those with irregular periods, it’s when your cycle stops for six months.
 It happens due to natural hormonal changes in the body.
 One of the common causes of secondary amenorrhea is pregnancy.

 Tip: Take a pregnancy test and always record the first day of your menstrual period so that you can calculate how far along you are.

 2. Nausea and Vomiting

 An experience shared by more than 50% of pregnant women, nausea and vomiting is due to the sudden increase of the HCG hormone.
 Generally, these early signs of pregnancy disappear during the second trimester.
 However, if nausea is extreme and persistent, it may also signify hyperemesis gravidarum, which needs medical treatment.
 For relief, Mamas can enjoy a cup of ginger tea or catch a sniff of a lemon.

 Tip: Drink plenty of warm water.
 Reduce the consumption of greasy foods, too.

 If you find yourself getting tired quickly, it can also be an early sign of pregnancy.
 This is because of the increase in the progesterone hormone.
 Moreover, pregnant women get tired quickly because their organs, such as kidneys, lungs, and hearts, work harder simply because they have a baby growing inside them.